-"Marketing myopia" was a term invented by the late Theodore Levitt at the Harvard Business School.
+"Marketing myopia"2 was a term invented by the late Theodore Levitt at the Harvard Business School.
 It refers to companies having a nearsighted focus on selling products and services, rather than seeing the "big picture" of what consumers want.
 Levitt argues that companies are often too engaged in producing goods or services and don't spend enough time understanding what customers want or need.
 Therefore, he "encouraged executives to switch from a production orientation to a consumer orientation."
 As Levitt used to tell his students, "People don't want a quarter-inch drill.
 They want a quarter-inch hole!"
-Within a company, the sales team is closest to customers and many times has a better understanding of who and where they are, along with their needs.
+Within a company, the sales team is closest to the customer and many times has a better understanding of who and where they are, along with their needs.
 Sales must therefore participate in the planning process with marketing to create effective marketing plans.
-This comprehensive guidebook presents a systematic approach to developing an effective marketing plan by aligning sales and marketing, establishing agreement among stakeholders, and executing a structured planning procedure.
-The outcome is a well-crafted marketing plan encompassing objectives, strategies, and tactics to meet customer requirements while generating more customer leads and incremental revenue.
+This comprehensive guidebook presents a systematic approach to develop an effective marketing plan by aligning sales and marketing, establishing agreement among stakeholders, and executing a structured planning procedure.
+The outcome is a well-crafted marketing plan encompassing objectives, strategies, and tactics meeting customer requirements while generating more customer leads and incremental revenue.
 WHO SHOULD USE THIS GUIDEBOOK?

-Professional marketing planners and planning meeting facilitators Marketing managers, sales managers, and advertising managers Advertising and marketing agencies, and consultants creating marketing plans for clients Small business owners needing a formalized approach to marketing planning 4Theodore Levitt, "Marketing Myopia," Harvard Business Review Press, 1960 KEY TAKEAWAYS FROM THE PLANNING

-- Developing actionable marketing objectives, strategies, and tactics that will generate leads and sales - Identifying key metrics for measuring success with your marketing - A better understanding of the roles of sales and marketing in the strategic marketing planning process - A clear assessment of your company, its products, and the competitive landscape - More concise knowledge of your customer base and customers you would like to have WHAT'S INCLUDED WITH THIS GUIDEBOOK?
+Professional marketing planners and planning meeting facilitators Marketing managers, sales managers, and advertising managers Advertising and marketing agencies, and consultants creating marketing plans for clients Small business owners needing a formalized approach to marketing planning 2 Theodore Levitt, "Marketing Myopia," Harvard Business Review Press, 1960 KEY TAKEAWAYS FROM THE PLANNING - Development of actionable marketing objectives, strategies, and tactics that will generate leads and sales - Identifying key metrics for measuring success with your marketing - A better understanding of the roles of sales and marketing in the strategic marketing planning process - A clear assessment of your company, its products, and the competitive landscape - More concise knowledge of your customer base and customers you would like to have WHAT'S INCLUDED WITH THIS GUIDEBOOK?

-- Detailed instructions and examples on how to converge sales and marketing resources and people to build a strategic marketing plan that can generate incremental revenue and customer leads - Descriptions of facilitator and team member roles in the planning - Worksheets for building the situation analysis, preplanning meeting, tactics, communications, final strategic marketing plan, and executive summary - Planning checklist - Customizable PowerPoint presentation and planning meeting notes worksheet to help the facilitator guide the planning meeting and document discussions and decisions - Examples of objectives and strategies, and over 100 sample marketing tactics for various types of businesses Introduction to Marketing Planning Using Marketing Convergence Key Takeaways from the planning include the development of actionable marketing objectives, strategies, and tactics that will generate leads and sales, along with Identifying key metrics for measuring success with your marketing.
+- Instructions and examples on how to converge sales and marketing resources and people to build a strategic marketing plan that can generate incremental revenue and customer leads - Descriptions of facilitator and team member roles in the planning - Worksheets for building the situation analysis, preplanning meeting, tactics, marketing plan, executive summary, and the final marketing plan presentation - Planning checklist - Customizable PowerPoint presentation to help the facilitator guide planning meeting discussions - Examples of objectives and strategies which can be used in the marketing plan - Over 100 sample marketing convergence tactics NVERGENCE SOLU Introduction to Marketing Planning Using Marketing Convergence Key Takeaways from the planning include the development of actionable marketing objectives, strategies, and tactics that will generate leads and sales, along with Identifying key metrics for measuring success with your marketing.
+SWOT ANALYSIS Price ace (Distribution